ACFIP Newsletter

 You are not special.

-If you think you are, and would defend your specialness against the
+If you think you are, and would defend your specialness against the truth of what you really are,

 how can you know the truth?